 Understanding the Components of a Web Test Case

-Test terminology has reached the point where people use a variety of terms innon-standard ways.
+Test terminology has reached the point where people use a variety of terms in non-standard ways.
 One of the most inconsistently used test terms is that of a "test case."
-There are several definitions I could use for test cases, but the one I like the best is used in the Quality Assurance Institute's Effective Methods of Systems Testing training course.
+There are several definitions I could use for test cases, but the one I like the best is used in IEEE Standard 829-1998.
 In this definition, a test case is comprised of a test condition, an expected result, and a procedure for performing the test case.

 How to Determine When to Use Test Cases vs. Test Scripts